-- We will communicate with you in English - Cashpoint[®] is a registered trademark of Lloyds Bank plc - The Post Office® and Post Office logo are registered trademarks of the Post Office Ltd - You can ask for a copy of this agreement or download it from our website - For more information visit us at: lloydsbank.com or go to any Lloyds Bank branch
+- · We'll communicate with you in English. - The Post Office® and Post Office logo are registered trademarks of the Post Office Ltd. - You can download a copy of this agreement from our website or ask us for a copy. - For more information visit us at: Iloydsbank.com/ private-banking/mayfair-banking-accounts or speak to your Private Banking Manager.

-Section Q - How we process your personal information
+How we process your personal information

-This information is not part of your Private Banking Personal Banking terms and conditions.
+This information is not part of your Mayfair Private Banking Service Terms and Conditions.